Ghostbusters: Afterlife: Plot

-Using the Ghostbusters' telephone number that she had written down, Phoebe contacts Ray Stantz for help and tells him Egon has died.
-Ray in turn informs Phoebe of what became of the Ghostbusters after they defeated Vigo the Carpathian: After the Ghostbusters had disbanded, Egon stole their equipment and moved to Summerville to pursue an unspecified threat.
-Egon's ghost leads Callie to a wall of detailed notes and pictures he kept of his daughter's life, showing he cared about her more than she thought.
+Using the Ghostbusters' telephone number that she had written down, Phoebe contacts Ray Stantz for help, informing him of Egon's death.
+In turn, Ray tells her what became of the Ghostbusters after they defeated Vigo the Carpathian: The team had disbanded following a downturn in business and Egon then stole all their equipment and moved to Summerville to pursue an unspecified threat.

+Shortly after, Gary is attacked and possessed by Vinz after returning the children home following a date with Callie.
+Egon's ghost leads Callie to a wall of detailed notes and pictures he kept of her life, showing he cared about her more than she thought.
+Soon after, she becomes possessed by Zuul, Gatekeeper of Gozer.

 Phoebe, Podcast, Lucky, and Trevor find a Gozerian temple within the mine.
-Exploring further, they discover Shandor is alive in his casket, and automated proton cannons, installed by Egon, hinder Gozer's attempts to cross over.
-Zuul and Vinz Clortho possess Callie and Gary, respectively, and destroy Egon's equipment, allowing Gozer to escape.
-Shandor awakens and pledges his fealty to Gozer, but is killed nevertheless.
+Exploring further, they discover the long-dead Shandor beginning to revive in his casket as automated proton cannons, installed by Egon, hinder Gozer's attempts to cross over.
+Vinz sabotages the cannons and performs a mating rite with Zuul, allowing Gozer to escape and take physical form.
+Shandor awakens and pledges his fealty to Gozer, but she immediately murders him.

-The children discover Egon's setup is an array of ghost traps buried around the dirt field.
-With supernatural chaos distracting the town, the neophyte Ghostbusters recover the seized equipment and travel to the mine.
-Phoebe distracts Gozer so Podcast can capture Zuul, freeing Callie and weakening Gozer's physical form.
-They lure Gozer to the trap field, but it malfunctions and Gozer frees Zuul, who possesses Lucky and fully restores Gozer's power.
-Ray and the other surviving original Ghostbusters, Peter Venkman and Winston Zeddemore, arrive to help, and Gozer, after having already killed Egon, seeks to complete its revenge against the quartet for vanquishing it.
-Supported by Egon's now-visible ghost, Phoebe battles Gozer with her grandfather's proton pack.
-The Ghostbusters help Phoebe restrain Gozer by crossing their proton streams while Trevor uses his to charge the traps' power source, allowing Callie to activate the ghost traps and capture Gozer and its minions.
-Lucky and Gary are freed from their possessions, and Egon reconciles with his family and friends before departing for the hereafter.
+The children discover Egon's "farm" is an array of ghost traps buried in a dirt field.
+As supernatural chaos rages through the town, they free Muncher and use him to recover the seized ghostbusting equipment and Ecto-1, then head to the mine.
+Phoebe distracts Gozer so Podcast can re-capture Zuul, freeing Callie and weakening Gozer's physical form.
+They lure Gozer and Vinz to the trap field, but it malfunctions as Zuul possesses Lucky when rescued, fully restoring Gozer's power.

+Ray, along with Peter Venkman and Winston Zeddemore, arrive to help as Gozer, having orchestrated Egon's death, seeks to resume avenging her previous defeat.
+Supported by Egon's now-manifested ghost, Phoebe uses his proton pack to battle Gozer.
+The Ghostbusters assist by crossing their packs' proton streams while Trevor uses his to charge the traps' power source, allowing Callie to activate them and capture the villains.
+Lucky and Gary are freed from their possessions and Egon reconciles with his family and friends before passing on to the afterlife.